 The historic centre of the village is at the junction of Station Road and Brookside.
 It is also where most of the listed building are concentrated.
-Standing on the corner of Station Road and Brookside offers a glimpse into area with some of the buildings that have stood for over a century.
+Standing at the corner of Station Road and Brookside showcases buildings that have stood for over a century and contribute to the enduring character of the area.